 Lucy Sweetland prosecutes and defends in a wide range of criminal matters.

 Between November 2015 and January 2016 Lucy was seconded to the National Crime Agency as part of an independent panel reviewing the compliance of search warrants and production orders with the Police and Criminal Evidence Act 1984 and the Proceeds of Crime Act 2002.
 This review covered all the NCA’s live cases, featuring highly serious and complex investigations.

-Prior to pupillage, Lucy spent five months at the Gulf Region Advocacy Centre in Texas, representing prisoners on Death Row, where she worked on drafting appeals to the state and federal courts.
+Prior to pupillage, Lucy spent five months at the Gulf Region Advocacy Centre in Texas, representing prisoners on Death Row, where she assisted in drafting appeals to the state and federal courts.

 Lucy also appears in the magistrates’ court to defend clients charged with road traffic offences.
-She has secured acquittals relying on the defences of duress and post-driving consumption or the “hip flask” defence, as well as advancing successful arguments at the sentencing stage to avoid the imposition of points or disqualification.
+She has secured acquittals relying on the defences of duress and post-driving consumption, or the “hip flask” defence, as well as advancing successful arguments at the sentencing stage to avoid the imposition of points or disqualification.
 Lucy has also successfully appealed decisions to the Crown Court.